The OlyverApp Blog

 Blog Home OlyverApp Home

 Contracts are an essential part of any business.
-They protect your venture against all kinds of risks and keep operations smooth and streamlined.
+They keep operations smooth and streamlined and protect against all kinds of risks.
 Here are four contracts most businesses can't do without and one that a lot of business owners think they want but shouldn't use.

-• Nondisclosure Agreements.
-Almost every business has valuable proprietary information that needs protecting from public disclosure.
-It could be a recipe, computer code, the specifications for a new invention, or even something as simple as a customer list or pricing model.
-A simple nondisclosure agreement is a key step to keeping "need to know" information from being made public.
+Nondisclosure Agreements Your business probably has valuable proprietary information that you don't want shared publicly.
+It could be a secret recipe, computer code, the specifications for a new invention, or even something simple like a customer list or pricing model.
+A simple nondisclosure agreement keeps "need to know" information from being made public.

-• IP Assignments.
-If you have owners, employees, or contractors who are creating intellectual property for your business (e.g., logos, copy, computer code, etc.) they need to assign the IP to your company so it becomes an asset that increases the value of the venture.
+IP Assignments If owners, employees, or contractors are creating intellectual property for your business (e.g., logos, copy, computer code, etc.), they should assign the IP to your company so it becomes an asset that increases the value of the venture.

-• Website Terms of Service/Privacy Policies.
-These are binding contracts.
-You can accomplish a lot with well-drafted TOS: Make collecting from nonpaying customers easier, require all disputes to be resolved in the closest courthouse, disclaim warranties, protect your company from liability if there's a hack or a security breach, and much more.
+Website Terms of Service You can accomplish a lot with well-drafted TOS: Make collecting from nonpaying customers easier, require all disputes to be resolved in the closest courthouse, disclaim warranties, protect your company from liability if there's a hack or a security breach, and much more.

-• So what's the contract to avoid?
-Noncompete agreements are often unenforceable as a matter of public policy.
-Even where permitted it's difficult for most judges to deprive someone of her livelihood so your company can make a buck.
-Often you can achieve the goals of a noncompete with solid intellectual property assignments and nondisclosure agreements.
+Noncompetition Agreements Noncompetes are sometimes unenforceable as a matter of public policy.
+Even where permitted judges are often hesitant to deprive someone of her livelihood so your company can make a buck.
+You can achieve the goals of a noncompete - keeping former employees and contractors from personally profiting from your venture's IP, connections, and relationships - with solid intellectual property assignments and nondisclosure agreements.

 Want more tips for running your business?
 Follow OlyverApp on Twitter and LinkedIn.